mechawrench/wificom-lib/README.md

 - Raspberry Pi Pico: on-board green LED

 ### LED Meanings
-- Blinking indicates connecting to WiFi and MQTT
+- Fast blinking indicates connecting to WiFi and MQTT
 - Solid (dimmed) LED indicates connected and no errors
 - Solid (bright) LED indicates waiting for Digimon/Legendz device during real-time battle
+- LED OFF with short blinks indicates a managed failure, follow the instructions on the screen, or on screenless units press the button to restart
 - LED OFF indicates failure, please restart your device
 - During startup, see below